chayanroy3/tutorials/source/CaseStudies/Mg-Y_alloy/Mg-Y_alloy.md

 ## Preparing Files

 By checking the [DP library](https://dplibrary.deepmd.net/), we can find that there are some data for Mg substance.
-Therefore, these data are downloaded and taken as part of the inital data.
+Therefore, these data are downloaded and taken as part of the initial data.

 The examplory files are attached: init_bulk param.json, run param.json. machine-alo.json